learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Thanks to [Nathan Cashmore](https://www.linkedin.com/in/nathancashmore/), and [Andy Griffiths](https://andrewgriffithsonline.com/) for their feedback!

-If you enjoyed this article, you might find interesting reading:
+If you enjoyed this article, you might find the following articles interesting:

 - [3 simple tricks for smaller Docker images](https://learnk8s.io/blog/smaller-docker-images) and learn how to build and deploy Docker images quicker.
 - [Kubernetes Chaos Engineering: Lessons Learned — Part 1](https://learnk8s.io/blog/kubernetes-chaos-engineering-lessons-learned) what happens when things go wrong in Kubernetes?
 Can Kubernetes recover from failure and self-heal?